Seattle Bucket List: 75 Things to Do in the Emerald City

 37. Ballard Locks

-The Hiram M. Chittenden Locks and Lake Washington Ship Canal (referred to by locals as the just the Ballard Locks) are open to the public for free to observe every day.
+The Hiram M. Chittenden Locks and Lake Washington Ship Canal (referred to by locals as just the Ballard Locks) are open to the public for free to observe every day.

 They’re managed by the Army Corps of Engineers and listed on the National Register of Historic Places.
 These locks are supposedly the busiest in the U.S. and they do three important things: